JManuelMK/CourseProject_Getting_and_CleaningData/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.'

+## run_analysis.R
+The R file contains the code to solve the assignment and an explanation of the commands

+## CodeBook.md
-The R file contains an explanation of the commands.
-The file CodeBook.md contains the code and similar explanations.
+The file CodeBook.md contains the code and similar explanations as in run_analyisis.R but it is markdown format